Analytical Framework for Power System Strength

 \subsubsection{Zero-order strength}

 Sensitivity of the voltage vector $\Delta\bar{V}$ to changes in the current of the independent source $\Delta\bar{\imath}$.
 As $\bar{V}$ and $\bar{\imath}$ are 2-dimensional quantities, the sensitivity is 4-dimensional, i.e., there are four sensitivity factors corresponding to the possible combinations between the two components used to represent each vector.
-These components have to be chosen and can be different for the voltage and current.
+These components must be chosen and may differ for the voltage and current.
 Without lack of generality, the coordinates chosen for the independent current source are its active and reactive components ($\imath_{\rm p}$, $\imath_{\rm q}$), namely, the component that is in phase and in quadrature with the voltage vector, respectively.
 In turn, we use polar coordinates for the voltage ($v$, $\theta$).
 Therefore, ideally, we would evaluate the sensitivity of $v$ and $\theta$ to changes in $\imath_{\rm p}$ and $\imath_{\rm q}$.
 However, note the voltage components have different dimensions: $volt$ and $rad/s$, which would make the strength indicators of different dimensions as well, complicating their interpretation and use.
 For this reason, we formulate the strength indicators over functions of $v$ and $\theta$ that avoid this problem.
 We formalize this formulation using a matrix representation as shown below:

 The magnitude of the voltage is normalized by its instantaneous arithmetic mean.
-In the case of the angle, note the tangent is a bijective function for $\Delta\theta\in\left(-\pi,\pi\right)$, and for small angles in a vicinty of zero $2\tan(\Delta\theta/2)\approx\Delta\theta$.
-Hereafter, subscript $\rm v\theta$ denote the voltage vector parametrized using these functions.
+In the case of the angle, note the tangent is a bijective function for $\Delta\theta\in\left(-\pi,\pi\right)$, and for small angles in a vicinity of zero $2\tan(\Delta\theta/2)\approx\Delta\theta$.
+Hereafter, subscript $\rm v\theta$ denotes the voltage vector parametrized using these functions.
 The convenience of the form chosen will be evident in the derivation presented later in Section \ref{subsec:derivation}.